drjeong/uenn/README.md

-# Computing Various Uncertainty-related Attributes using Evidential Deep Learning (aka ENN: Evidential Neural Network)
+# Computing Various Uncertainty-related Attributes using Evidential Deep Learning (aka ENN: Evidential Neural Network) using C++

 In the project, three workspaces are created: "UENN_testbed," "UENNLib," and "UENNLib_test."